UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Couple looking at a natural gas bill and a graphic explaining terms ccf, mcf, and therms.

-Understanding natural gas measurements like ccf and therms empowers homeowners to verify usage and save money.
+Understanding natural gas measurements like CCF and therms empowers homeowners to verify usage and save money.

 Infographic illustrating how gas meters measure volume but are billed based on energy content.